UoMResearchIT/r-shinysender/README.md

 Locally hosted packages (i.e. an R package source that only exists on your local machine) cannot be included in the "bundle" that is sent to the remote server - you will need to put them on Github, and then install them as described above.

+### .Rprofile

+The deployed app uses Packrat to emulate your local development environment.
+This is set up cache installed libraries (and their versions) between all your apps.
+This process is set up in the `.Rprofile` file in the deployed app's directory on the server.

+If you have a project level `.Rprofile`, this will be uploaded to the remote server and modified to use Packrat - your local `.Rprofile` will not be edited.
+If you do not have a project level `.Rprofile` a new one will be created on the remote machine.

+If your user level `.Rprofile` on your local machine is contains settings that your app _requires_, you will need to copy these to a project level `.Rprofile` so that the server can use them.

+Note that R only runs a _single_ `.Rprofile` on startup - this will be the project level `.Rprofile`, if it exists, and the user level one otherwise - see https://rstats.wtf/r-startup.html for more details.

 ### Setting up the remote Server

 (these notes are currently incomplete)